uab-cgds-worthey/quac/README.md

 Installation simply requires fetching the source code.
 Following are required:

+### Requirements

 - Git v2.0+
 - CGDS GitLab access
 - [SSH Key for access](https://docs.uabgrid.uab.edu/wiki/Cheaha_GettingStarted#Logging_in_to_Cheaha) to Cheaha cluster

+### Retrieve pipeline source code

-To fetch source code, change in to directory of your choice and run:
+Pipeline installation simply requires fetching the source code.
+This repository use git submodules, which needs to be pulled when cloning.
+Go to the directory of your choice and run the command below.

 ```sh
 git clone -b master \